JLINC DID Method Specification

 actv: an object, containing at least - {sign: ***, ctrl: ***} - denoting the active signing and control keys

-next: an object, containing at least - {sign: ***, ctrl: ***} - denoting hashes of the next signing and control keys in key rotation
+next: an object, containing at least - {ctrl: ***} - denoting hash of the next control key in key rotation

 prev: an object containing at least - {sign: ***, ctrl: ***, end: *** } - denoting the most recently superseded signing and control keys and an ISO 8601 formatted timestamp with milliseconds denoting the time the keys were superseded, optional unless DID has been superseded